 Soil & Transplanting

-A good succulent mix (well-drained soil) will work wonders for this plant, as well as cactus mixes.
+A good succulent mix (well-drained soil) will work wonders for this plant and cactus mix.

 Just be sure you choose a humus-rich potting mix and well-draining with a mildly acidic pH of 6.1 to 6.5.

-You may also wish to amend the soil with a little compost and/or perlite to ensure the best environment possible.
+You may also wish to amend the soil with a little compost or perlite to ensure the best environment possible.

 Repot your aeonium every 2 to 3 years, giving it fresh soil when you do.